 Location of Learning Communities

-During Fall 2020, all ELCs will be offered remotely.
+During Fall 2021, some ELCs will be offered remotely but most will be offered in-person.
 Once you are enrolled in an ELC your Peer Educator will email you details.

 The IDEA Engineering Learning Communities are held in Jacobs Hall B805.